ruicliu/botframework-telephony/CallRecording.md

 If a recording for a single conversation is stopped and started again, the recordings appear as multiple recording sessions in the storage.

-The following is an example of starting call recording at the beginning of the conversatoin:
+The following is an example of starting call recording at the beginning of the conversation:

 ```csharp
 public class TelephonyExtensions